 top of page

-Flight, Fight, Freeze, Fawn, Flock: Understanding Trauma Responses in Depth
+Flight, Fight, Freeze, Fawn, and Flock: How Trauma Responses Shape Our Reactions

 Flight Response